 A doctor’s letter does not turn an animal into a service dog.
 What makes a service dog a service dog is the ability to do work or tasks for a person’s specific disability.

-Therefore, emotional support animals, comfort animals, therapy dogs, or any other dog that simply provides comfort to someone by it’s mere presence is not a service dog under the ADA.
+Emotional support animals, comfort animals, therapy dogs, or any other dog that simply provides comfort to someone by its mere presence is not a service dog under the ADA.

 Service Dog Laws Oklahoma Info For Businesses